 If you are an employee in California and work more than a standard day or week, overtime wages may be due.
 Unfortunately, businesses do not always pay as the law requires.
-At Anticouni & Associates, we represent clients who have experienced wage theft by their employer.
+At Anticouni & Ricotta, we represent clients who have experienced wage theft by their employer.

 According to Findlaw, if you are not “exempt,” you are entitled to overtime when you work more than 40 hours in a week, work more than eight hours in a day and when you work on a seventh consecutive day.
 Under these conditions, you are eligible for overtime, which is time-and-a-half pay.